BoothCon 2020 saw the Australian Photo Booth industry return to Brisbane where it all started four years ago.

 The Australia industry punches above its weight in many respects, however the presence of international speakers and exhibitors in 2020 took the event to a whole new level.
 Over half of the speakers were from outside of Australia as were nine out of the twenty-one suppliers including the likes of Fotomaster, LA Photo Party, Booth Book, Photo Booth Supply Co. and ATA Photo Booths as well as local suppliers Wilkes Booth Co.

-Click here to see the schedule of events.
+Click this link to see the schedule of events.

 - What was trending on the trade show floor